By Talkwalker

 Again, we also looked for mentions that were distrustful towards a brand.

-These mentions were used to create a Passion score from -5 to 5.
+These mentions create a Trust score from -5 to 5.

 Got me one of those @SteelSeries headsets for review and have 0 complaints after spending three weeks with it.
 Trust me when I tell y’all - I highly recommend the Arctis Nova Pro Wireless headset.@137pm + @ONE37gg https://t.co/dBGXFjufsw